iApolloDev/tab-cloner-extension/README.md

 4. Make sure `ydotoold` runs on system startup (add it to your startup applications).

 Done!
-Now when you press `Ctrl + Enter`, the system will simulate `Ctrl + Shift + 0` — opening the current tab in a new window, just like Firefox.
+Now when you press `Ctrl + Enter`, the system will simulate `Ctrl + Shift + 0` — opening the current tab in a new window in chromium, just like Firefox.